RobuRishabh/Real-time-2D-Object-Recognition/ReadME.md

 4. Build a confusion matrix to summarize the classification results.
 The confusion matrix is a table that shows the counts of true positives, false positives, true negatives, and false negatives for each class.
 5. Print the confusion matrix in CSV format, which makes it easier to copy and paste into a report or spreadsheet.

-Markup : * getClassName(char c): This function maps a character code to a corresponding class name.
+- getClassName(char c): This function maps a character code to a corresponding class name.
 It returns the class name as a string based on the provided

 References: